cran/dynamite/README.md

   effects, and time-varying effects modeled via Bayesian P-splines.
 - Joint modeling of multiple measurements per individual (multiple channels) based directly on the assumed data generating process.
+  Individual channels can be univariate or multivariate.
-- Support for non-Gaussian observations: Currently Gaussian, Categorical, Poisson, Bernoulli, Binomial, Negative Binomial, Gamma, Exponential, and Beta distributions are available and these can be mixed arbitrarily in multichannel models.
+- Support for various distributions: Currently Gaussian, Multivariate Gaussian, Student t, Categorical, Multinomial, Poisson, Bernoulli, Binomial, Negative Binomial, Gamma, Exponential, and Beta distributions are available, and these can be combined arbitrarily in multichannel models.
 - Allows evaluating realistic long-term counterfactual predictions which take into account the dynamic structure of the model by posterior predictive distribution simulation.